ssahara/dw-plugin-NumberedHeadings/README.md

 ## Usage

-Adding a "`-`" before the heading text will make the headings tiered-numbered.
+Adding a `-` before the heading text will make the headings tiered-numbered.
 You can choose the first tier level (**tier1**) in the Configration manager.
 The **tier1** may be a fixed value (eg. level 2) or auto-detected in the page.
-You can use "`-#<number>`" to set number of the heading.
+You can use `-#<number>` to set number of the heading.

     ====== - Level 1 Headline ======
     ===== - Level 2 Headline =====